Table of Contents

 Conducting Periodic Vulnerability Assessments

-Regularly assess the vulnerability landscape by conducting periodic assessments.
-This proactive approach helps identify emerging threats and vulnerabilities, allowing for timely adjustments to security measures.
+Regularly assess your environment by conducting periodic vulnerability scans and penetration tests.
+This helps identify emerging threats and gaps, allowing for timely adjustments to security measures before they become findings in a formal assessment.

 Analyzing Security Incident Reports